Romania Semester

 Site Director

 Dr. Dana Bates serves as the primary faculty member for the Romania Semester.
-He is the founder and executive director of New Horizons Foundation, based in Lupeni, Romania, and holds a doctorate from Oxford Centre for Missions Studies at the University of Wales.
-Other faculty and staff members include Brandi Bates, who leads the student life area, and numerous other Romanian scholars and New Horizons Foundation personnel.
+He is the co-founder and executive director of New Horizons Foundation, based in Lupeni, Romania, and holds a doctorate from Oxford Centre for Missions Studies at the University of Wales.
+Other faculty and staff include various New Horizons personnel and additional Romanian scholars who will be involved in the classroom components of the semester.
+The Romania Semester has a dedicated staff member who serves as the study abroad program administrator.

 As a participant in the Romania Semester, you'll take four courses and receive 16 credits upon completion of the program, which meets Northwestern Core (NWCore) cross-cultural engagement (CC) and language and culture (LA) requirements, as well as elective course equivalents in several majors.
 In addition, the semester fulfills the 16 elective credits of the cultural studies minor and may be a substitute for 4 credits and/or serve as one of the recommended immersion experiences of the Christian community development minor.